JustynaPog/EC2-Port-Scanner/README.md

-# bash_scripts
+# EC2-Port_Scanner

-## script.sh

-This script automates the process of identifying AWS EC2 instances and their associated security groups (SGs) that have a specified port open.
+This scripts automate the process of identifying AWS EC2 instances and their associated security groups (SGs) that have a specified port open.
+ - script.sh is written in bash
+ - instances.py is written in Python3

  - ### Input arguments
     1. <region>: The AWS region to query (e.g., us-east-1).
     2. <port>: The port to check for open status (e.g., 443 for HTTPS).